lovell/sharp/CONTRIBUTING.md

 Please squash your changes into a single commit using a command like `git rebase -i upstream/master`.

+To test C++ changes, you can compile the module using `npm install` and then run the tests using `npm test`.

 ## Submit a Pull Request with a new feature

 Please add JavaScript [unit tests](https://github.com/lovell/sharp/tree/master/test/unit) to cover your new feature.
 A test coverage report for the JavaScript code is generated in the `coverage/lcov-report` directory.